American Pie (song): Parodies, revisions, and uses

 In 1999, "Weird Al" Yankovic wrote and recorded a parody of "American Pie".
 Titled "The Saga Begins", the song recounts the plot of Star Wars: Episode I – The Phantom Menace from Obi-Wan Kenobi's point of view.
 While McLean gave permission for the parody, he did not make a cameo appearance in its video, despite popular rumor.
 McLean himself praised the parody, even admitting to almost singing Yankovic's lyrics during his own live performances because his children played the song so often.
 An unrelated comedy film franchise by Universal Pictures, who secured the rights to McLean's title, also debuted in 1999.

 "American Pie" was the last song to be played on Virgin Radio before it was rebranded as Absolute Radio in 2008.
 It was also the last song played on BFBS Malta in 1979.

 In 2012, the City of Grand Rapids, Michigan, created a lip dub video to "American Pie" in response to a Newsweek article that stated the city was "dying".
 (Due to licensing issues, the version used in the video was not the original, but rather a later-recorded live version.)
 The video was hailed as a fantastic performance by many, including film critic Roger Ebert, who said it was "the greatest music video ever made".

 In 2013, Harmonix announced that "American Pie" would be the final downloadable track made available for the Rock Band series of music video games.
 This was the case until Rock Band 4 was released in 2015, reviving the series' downloadable content.

 On March 14, 2015, the National Museum of Mathematics announced that one of two winners of its songwriting contest was "American Pi" by mathematics education professor Dr. Lawrence M. Lesser.
 The contest was in honor of "Pi Day of the Century" because "3/14/15" would be the only day in the 21st-century showing the first five digits of π (pi).

 In 2015, John Mayer covered "American Pie" live on the Late Show with David Letterman, at the request of the show's eponymous host.

 In 2021, McLean released a re-recording of "American Pie" featuring lead vocals by country a cappella group Home Free.

 In 2023, during his visit to the United States, South Korean President Yoon Suk-yeol sang the song at a state dinner.
-Afterwards Don McLean humorously offered to perform a duet version with Suk-yeol.
+Afterwards Don McLean humorously offered to perform a duet version with Yoon.

 In the 2006 film Love Comes to the Executioner, Jeremy Renner sings an a cappella version as his character walks to the execution chamber.
 The song was featured in the 2021 film Black Widow.
 It is the favorite song of the character Yelena Belova, and is sung by Red Guardian later in the film to comfort her.
 That same year it was featured in the film Finch.